 Livestock Guardian Dogs

-Here at Deep Mountain Farm we breed Great Pyrenees to be used in their traditional role as Livestock Guardian Dogs.
+Here at Deep Mountain Farm we cross AKC Anatolian and Great Pyrenees to be used in their traditional role as Livestock Guardian Dogs.
 Our litters are born from strong working bloodlines with excellent confirmation, working drive and temperament.
 Each litter is raised from birth with exposure to poultry and sheep.
 If you have any questions or are interested in purchasing one of our guardians Contact Us today.